elirosen/elirosen.github.io/_posts/2017-11-26-first-post.markdown

 ## Summary of Summaries:

-As the first post, this post if going to be about first things, but its mostly a test to see if stuff is working.
+As the first post to projects, this post if going to be about first things, but its mostly a test to make sure that it does not appear in the blog.

 **did it work?
 Is this bold?**